puppetlabs/puppet-docs/source/pe/3.7/quick_start_sudo.markdown

 [classification_selector]: ./images/quick/classification_selector.png

 The saz-sudo module contains several **classes**.
-[Classes](../puppet/3/reference/lang_classes.html) are named chunks of puppet code and are the primary means by which Puppet Enterprise configures nodes.
+[Classes](../puppet/3/reference/lang_classes.html) are named chunks of Puppet code and are the primary means by which Puppet Enterprise configures nodes.
 For this procedure, you're going to add the `sudo` class to the **default** group.

 The **default** group contains all the nodes in your deployment (including the Puppet master), but you can [create your own group](./console_classes_groups_getting_started.html#creating-new-node-groups) or add the classes to individual nodes, depending on your needs.